okstate-maps/guide-mosaic/index.md

 - Further Reading/Resources

 ## Introduction
 Mosaic datasets allow you to easily work with large collections of raster and image data.
-These datasets can be created in ArcPro and make data management simple.
+These datasets can be created in ArcGIS Pro to make data management simple.

 ## *[Mosaic Datasets]*